 Once we have determined the final capping, closure and post-closure costs, we inflate those costs to the expected time of payment and discount those expected future costs back to present value.
 During the years ended December 31, 2006 and 2005, we inflated these costs in current dollars until the expected time of payment using an inflation rate of 2.5%.
 We discount these costs to present value using the credit-adjusted, risk-free rate effective at the time an obligation is incurred consistent with the expected cash flow approach.
-Any changes in expectations that result in an upward revision to the estimated cash flows are treated as a new liability and discounted at the current rate while downward revisions are discount rate used to calculate the present value of an obligation is specific to each individual asset retirement obligation.
-The weighted-average rate applicable to our asset retirement obligations at December 31, 2006 is between 6.00% and 7.25%, the range of the credit-adjusted, risk-free discount rates effective at applicable to our asset retirement obligations.
+Any changes in expectations that result in an upward revision to the estimated cash flows are treated as a new liability and discounted at the current rate while downward revisions are discounted at the historical weighted-average rate of the recorded obligation.
+As a result, the credit-adjusted, risk-free discount rate used to calculate the present value of an obligation is specific to each individual asset retirement obligation.
+The weighted-average rate applicable to our asset retirement obligations at December 31, 2006 is between 6.00% and 7.25%, the range of the credit-adjusted, risk-free discount rates effective since adopting SFAS No. 143 in 2003.